 Untreated reductions in hearing can reduce a person’s quality of life.
 Hearing loss is known to cause headaches and muscle tension while increasing a person’s stress and blood pressure.
 Conditions such as depression, fatigue, poor memory, and social withdrawal can also accompany impaired hearing.

 Furthermore, because so many relationships depend on communication, they may suffer.
-People with impaired hearing as well as their loved ones may experience frustration, resentment, and loneliness, among other feelings.
+People with impaired hearing and their loved ones may experience frustration, resentment, and loneliness, among other feelings.
 However, some of these issues can be relieved with the use of hearing aids and other tools.

-If you suspect you or your child has impaired hearing or want to discuss treatment options, contact Beltone DFW specialists today.
+If you suspect you or your child has impaired hearing or want to discuss treatment options, contact a Beltone DFW specialist.